JuliaLang/julia/doc/manual/parallel-computing.rst

 If one process handles both 800x800 matrices and another handles both 600x600 matrices, we will not get as much scalability as we could.
 The solution is to make a local task to "feed" work to each process when it completes its current task.
-This can be seen in the implementation of :func:`pmap`::
+This can be seen in a implementation of :func:`pmap`::

     function pmap(f, lst)